sstsimulator/sst-docs/docs/guides/files/basics_makefile.md

 	sst-register [[element name]] [[element name]]_LIBDIR=$(CURDIR)
 ```

-What to delete before doing a clean compile.
+The last couple of lines are tasks to do before doing a clean compile.
 ```makefile
 clean:
 	rm -f *.o tests/*.dot tests/*.jpg [[library name]].so